material-motion/material-motion/specifications/runtime/runtime.md

 >
 > on every update event.
 >
-> Alternatively, consider how this situation would have played out if we had one Executor for every Plan.
+> Alternatively, consider how this situation would have played out if we had one Executor for each Plan.
 There would now be two conflicting representations of `velocity` for the same `position`.
 On each frame, one Executor would "lose".
 The result would be a confusing animation.

 Note that "one Executor per type of Plan" does not resolve the problem of sharing state across different types of Plans.
 This is an open problem.